kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 ---
 layout: post
 title: "NeuralGrid: A Grid-based Neural Network"
-date:   2021-03-01 21:30:21
 ---

-**TL;DR**: Grid-based neural network architecture allow neurons to form arbitrary signal processing structures during training.
+**TL;DR**: Grid-based neural network architectures allow neurons to form arbitrary signal processing structures during training.

 ---

-1. TOC
-{:toc}

 ## Introduction

 This post presents a grid-based neural network architecture which I will call NeuralGrid.
-This network architecture is designed to allow atificial neurons to automatically form arbitary interconnections during the training process, thereby forming a previously undefined network structure.
+Neural grids are designed to allow artificial neurons to automatically form arbitrary interconnections during the training process, thereby forming a previously undefined network structure.
 Compared to conventional feedforward network architectures, this approach allows the grid component of the network to be more malleable.
-The following figure shows the basic idea of a NeuralGrid.
+The following figure shows the basic structure of a NeuralGrid.

 <p align="center">
 <img src="/assets/images/post10/neural_grid.png" width="800">